martincostello/apple-fitness-workout-mapper/docs/getting-started.md

-For example, if you have an Apple Mac M2 computer download the `AppleFitnessWorkoutMapper-osx-arm64.zip` file, or if you have a Windows 10 computer you would download the `AppleFitnessWorkoutMapper-win-x64.zip` file.
+For example, if you have an Apple Mac M2 computer download the `AppleFitnessWorkoutMapper-osx-arm64.zip` file, or if you have a Windows 10 Intel computer you would download the `AppleFitnessWorkoutMapper-win-x64.zip` file.

 If you do not see a specific download for your operating system, then download the portable version of the application, which is the ZIP file named